-This guide lists a considerable number of scholarships that are specifically for students in foster care, as well as some other scholarships that are available to specific populations like undocumented students or LGBT students.
+This guide lists a considerable number of scholarships that are specifically for populations like youth in foster care undocumented students or LGBT students.
+We will add to this guide as we learn more about scholarships for communities with histories of juvenile justice involvement.
 As a rule, these scholarships are going to be the easiest to win, because the pool of applicants will be limited to a smaller group of students (i.e. students with foster care experience).